The setup from your test environment is not copied over to your live environment, so you need to configure live settings for:

-The add-on renders the payment methods based on what is enabled in your Customer Area.
+The plugin renders the payment methods based on what is enabled in your Customer Area.

 - Add all the payment methods that you want to offer to your shoppers.

 - Check that the payment methods are rendered in the correct order in your checkout.
-You can change the order of local payment methods in your Customer Area > Account > Checkout settings.
+You can change the order of local payment methods in your Customer Area > Settings > Checkout settings.

 - Make sure that payments appear correctly on the shopper's bank statement.
 To make any adjustments to the shopper statement, contact our Support Team.

 Review and change how you get paid, if required.